 The treatment you choose needs to get to the deepest parts of the hoof and frog cracks to be effective.
 This can be achieved by soaking or injecting the product into the area with a nozzle syringe or similar.

 If soaking the following mixes work well in soak boots:

 A great place to start would be to:

-Once you’ve got the three bases covered, then go onto to the treatment's that include soaking and topical treatments.
+Once you've got the three bases covered, start with the treatment that includes soaking and topical treatments.